dcheun/2102GCP-P2-backend/README.md

 - Spring DATA
 - Spring AOP

 The frontend is written in Angular framework.
+There is a separate repository for the frontend.

 ## Testing and Logging Specifications